 White-winged Doves walk along tree branches and on the ground; they fly in a swift and straight path.
 Courting and nesting males will occasionally strike bills and slap wings with each other, but they mostly defend their cooing perches and nests by calling or flailing their wings and tail.
 Males perform courtship flights, spiraling up into the sky and then returning to the branch he started from in a stiff-winged glide.
 They may also bow, puff up their necks, or fan the tail to entice females to mate; White-winged Doves are monogamous and stay together for at least one breeding season.
 When a predator comes to call at the nest, White-winged Doves may feign a broken wing to lead the intruder away.
 In other situations, they escape by flying directly into the bushes.
 Predators of adults or young include Great-tailed Grackles, Green Jays, Cactus Wrens, Gila Woodpeckers, Great Horned Owls, woodrats, deer mice, gray foxes, Norway rats, black rats, house cats, and snakes.

-White-winged Dove populations increased between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 8 million with 57 percent spending some part of the year in the U.S., and 34 percent breeding in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+White-winged Dove populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 8 million with 57% spending some part of the year in the U.S., and 34% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
 Humans have sharply reduced habitat for White-winged Doves (along with other animals that live in woodland interiors) by clearing land and fragmenting forests.
 In the early twentieth century, sportsmen hunted the doves so heavily that the populations declined in parts of their range, particularly their U.S. stronghold in the Rio Grande Valley of Texas.
 However, the doves seem to have found an expansive new habitat type to which they are well adapted—cities and towns, possibly because of backyard bird feeders, warm asphalt and concrete surfaces, and artificial heat sources.
 They have been expanding northward since the 1980s, offsetting their former decline.
 White-winged Doves are still hunted, but in 1971 Texas began requiring all hunters to buy White-winged Dove hunting stamps.
 The government sold 1.4 million stamps in the first 30 years, generating $8.4 million for White-winged Dove conservation.
 The doves are still affected by habitat loss in their original range, and like many birds they also fall victim to striking utility lines, cars, and buildings.